AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 Due to availability issues for IPv4 addresses most user will now have an IPv6 connection and DS-Lite from their internet service provider.
 Then a VPN connection to the own network is a more difficult.
 But you can use an [OpenVPN](https://openvpn.net/) server on a Raspberry [Link1](https://www.ionos.de/digitalguide/server/konfiguration/vpn-server-einrichten-via-raspberry-pi-und-openvpn/), [Link2](https://openvpn.net/vpn-server-resources/install-openvpn-access-server-on-raspberry-pi/) device in your local network together with an commercial portmapper service (e.g. [feste-ip.net](https://www.feste-ip.net/dslite-ipv6-portmapper/allgemeine-informationen/)).
 On the phone you can the install one of the available OpenVPN [client apps](https://openvpn.net/vpn-client/).

+OpenVPN will also work on IPv4 router which don't have a VPN solution embedded.

 # Parts
 - ESP32-CAM [Link](https://www.reichelt.de/index.html?ACTION=446&LA=2&nbc=1&q=esp32cam)